 Creator (under the My RFI tab), assigned & CC users (under the RFI assigned to me tab) can now view the re-opened RFI.
 This is shown below,

 Again, the same cycle of RFI response, closure will continue like a freshly created RFI.
 You can re-open a closed RFI any number of times.

-Users in CC list and forwarded users can only view RFIs and enter comments (with attachments).
+Users in CC list can only view RFIs and enter comments (with attachments).
 These users will be able to change status of RFI.
 These users can view the RFI under the All RFI tab.
-The screenshot below displays an RFI with OPEN status as viewed by an user in the CC list:
+The screenshot below displays an RFI with RE-OPEN status as viewed by an user in the CC list: